NuclearPhoenixx/tinywebdb/README.md

 ## Requirements

-These files do not run on a normal webserver - you would need to have a python framework with Django running.
-In additon they depend on some Google App Engine and Webapp libraries.
+These files do not run on a normal webserver - you would need to have a python framework running.
+More specifically they depend on some Google App Engine and Webapp libraries.

 They are specifically intended to run on a Google App Engine Server, just like the original code by the App Inventor guys from MIT.